 Kopfler (1974) exposed eastern oyster (Crassostrea virginica) to PMA in a flow-through experiment where the organisms were exposed throughout the experiment.
 Concentrations of PMA in the test solutions were verified by measuring PMA as total Hg present in the water.
-In the first experiment, a concentration of 50 μg/L PMA (as Hg) was used at a test temperature between 0-10°C. In the second experiment a concentration of 1 μg/L and a test temperature of 25-35 °C was used.
+In the first experiment, a concentration of 50 $\mu$ g/L PMA (as Hg) was used at a test temperature between 0-10°C. In the second experiment a concentration of 1 $\mu$ g/L and a test temperature of 25-35 °C was used.
 The first experiment was terminated after 19 days because many of the oysters exposed to PMA died or became moribund (e.g. slow or incomplete valve closure when disturbed).
 The surviving oysters in these groups were placed in clean water, but they all died within 14 days.
 High mortality also occurred in the second experiment for oysters exposed to PMA over 74 days.
 Oysters exposed to PMA accumulated Hg to a concentration of about 100 ppm wet weight and this was consistent with the quantity of Hg that was accumulated in oysters exposed to methylmercury.
 This indicates that PMA (measured as Hg) accumulates in the tissue of oysters to the same degree as methylmercury.
 However, since PMA was only measured as Hg and not as the parent compound, it is not possible to determine if the Hg which had accumulated in the tissue was PMA or a metabolic product.
 The Klimisch score for this study is considered to be 3 (not reliable, based on the lack of chemical analysis, test organism and insufficient data).

-Watling and Watling (1982) studied the effect of PMA on the filtering rate of the Brown mussel (Perna perna).
+Watling and Watling (1982) studied the effect of PMA on the filtering rate of the Brown mussel ( $Perna\ perna$ ).
 The mussels were exposed for 1 hour, and the solutions were apparently determined to be stable for the one-hour period required for each experiment.
-However, the range of concentrations tested was not reported so it is unclear if the concentrations of Hg were actually measured.
-The concentration found to cause a 50 % reduction in filtering rates were 20μg/L. The Klimisch score for this study is considered to be 3 (based on: not a relevant study design, insufficient details regarding the studies and no analytical chemistry for verification of the test concentrations).
+However, the range of concentrations tested were not reported so it is unclear if the concentrations of Hg were actually measured.
+The concentration found to cause a 50 % reduction in filtering rates were $20\mu g/L$ .
+The Klimisch score for this study is considered to be 3 (based on; not a relevant study design, insufficient details regarding the studies and no analytical chemistry for verification of the test concentrations).

-Table B-47 Toxicity to bivalves
+Table B7.6: Toxicity to bivalves

 Method Results Remarks Reference Uptake of PMA into Eastern oyster (Crassostrea virginica) 1 st experiment terminated because of dead or moribund oysters.
 High mortality also occurred in the 2 nd experiment but this was over a longer duration (74 days).
-Oysters had accumulated PMA to a concentration of about 100 ppm wet weight Kopfler (1974) Effect of PMA on the filtering rate of the Brown mussel (Perna perna) to cause a 50 % reduction in filtering Mussels exposed for 1 hour, concentration range not reported Watling and Watling (1982)
+Oysters had accumulated PMA to a concentration of about 100 ppm wet weight A concentration of 50 μg/L used in the first experiment.
+The second experiment used a concentration of 1 μg/L Kopfler (1974) Effect of PMA on the filtering rate of the Brown mussel ( Perna perna) A concentration of 20 $\mu$ g/L was found to cause a 50 % reduction in filtering rates in the mussels Mussels exposed for 1 hour, conc- entration range not reported Watling and Watling (1982)